innolitics/rdm/rdm/init_files/documents/software_plan.md

     - Do not end the subject line with a period
     - Wrap the body at 72 characters

     All commits should include a link back to the change request.
 E.g., `Issue #104`.
-The `rdm hooks` command, which should be set up as part of the onboarding activity, uses the numbers in the Git branch name to pre-populate these, however, if you're working on another change request within your current branch that's okay---just be sure to update the numbers.
+The `rdm hooks` command, which may have been set up as part of the onboarding activity, uses the numbers in the Git branch name to pre-populate these, however, if you're working on another change request within your current branch that's okay---just be sure to update the numbers.

     Push your commits to GitLab periodically to back up your work.

-4. **Create Pull Request**
+4. **Create Merge Request**

-    When work on the change request(s) is nearing completion, a GitLab pull request should be created for merging your Git branch into the main branch.
-A brief summary of the changes should be included in the pull request description.
+    When work on the change request(s) is nearing completion, a GitLab merge request should be created for merging your Git branch into the main branch.
+A brief summary of the changes should be included in the merge request description.
 These comments will be included in the release history record.

-5. **Assign Pull Request Reviewer**
+5. **Assign Merge Request Reviewer**

     Once you're ready for your changes to be reviewed you must assign a reviewer to verify the changes.
 Select a reviewer (or multiple reviewers) as appropriate for the activities you performed.
 Each activity indicates who must verify the outputs.
 E.g., some activities require that the project lead be the reviewer.

 {% if device.safety_class != 'C' %}

-    Occasionally, due to the absence of other reviewers or due to an internal testing deadline, it may be necessary to skip verification.
-When this occurs, the developer should justify why a review wasn't necessary within the pull request comments or create a change request or TODO to ensure verification occurs before the next release.
+    Occasionally, due to the absence of other reviewers or due to an internal testing deadline, it may be necessary to skip the merge request review.
+When this happens, the engineer should justify why a review wasn't necessary within the merge request comments or create a change request or a "TODO" to ensure verification occurs before the next release.

 {% endif %}

-    If, as is occasionally appropriate, someone outside of the core development team reviews a pull request, then mention who performed the review in the pull request body and tag the pull request with the `external-review` label.
+    If, as is occasionally appropriate, someone outside of the core development team reviews a merge request, then mention who performed the review in the merge request body and tag the merge request with the `external-review` label.

 6. **Addressing Comments**